I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-getjobattributesex.md

 req.lib : Spoolss.lib
 req.dll : Spoolss.dll
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : NOTIFICATION_CONFIG_FLAGS
 req.product : Windows 10 or later.
 ---

 # GetJobAttributesEx function
+<div class="alert"><b>Warning</b>  <p class="note">Starting with Windows 10, the APIs which support third-party print providers are deprecated.
+Microsoft does not recommend any investment into third-party print providers.
+Additionally, on Windows 8 and newer products where the v4 print driver model is available, third-party print providers may not create or manage queues which use v4 print drivers.

+</div><div> </div>A print provider's <b>GetJobAttributesEx</b> function obtains information about a print job, including N-up and reverse printing options.

 ## Syntax